4 Types of Incidents to Manage with Event Pages

 Whether you have Event Pages or are interested in learning more about them, we want to help you understand how Event Pages work in certain scenarios.
 Once you see them in action, you can probably come up with many more ways they can benefit your organization.

 Event Pages ensure that your employees are literally on the same page.
-Instead of having to send a new notification with every update on a developing event, you can send out a single link to a webpage which will have all the latest updates.
+Instead of having to send a new notification with every update on a developing event, you can send out a single link to a webpage that has all the latest updates.
 With all of the information about an event in one place, you can make sure your employees are receiving consistent, accurate information.
 This keeps them from digging through emails to see if you sent or received a message–or even worse, getting their updates through the grapevine.
 Everything you and your employees need to know before, during, and after an event is conveniently accessible via a single click of a link.
 It doesn’t get any easier than that.

 Event Pages can be useful for organizing around any event, but here are four to consider:

 1) System outage

 Did you know that IT and power outages are among the most common events that trigger an emergency communications plan?
 According to a survey by the Business Continuity Institute, IT outages were the second most common trigger of companies’ emergency communication systems (after severe weather).
 No matter where your company is located, system outages are always a risk.
 When they happen, they can wreak havoc on communications and even the most basic operations.
 Employees are often left wondering what is happening and what they are supposed to do.

 Event Pages are cloud-based.
 This means they’re accessible from any computer or mobile device.
 Administrators can set up an Event Page from any location and send affected employees the link to the page via text, email, or push notification.
 Employees can log into the Event Page site from either a computer or their mobile device, where they can read about the outage and next steps.